lingtalfi/Light_Kit_Editor/doc/api/Ling/Light_Kit_Editor/Helper/LightKitEditorHelper/getBasicPageRenderer.md

 - type: string=babyYaml.
 The type of storage to use.
 It can be one of the following:
      - babyYaml
      - db
+     Note: you can also provide your storage directly with the storage option.

-- theme: string, the theme name.
+- theme: string=null, the theme name.
 If set, the ThemeTransformer will be added to the instance.
 See the source code for more info.
-- root: string, the relative path to the website root.
+- root: string=null, the relative path to the website root.
 If set, the WebsiteRootTransformer will be added to the instance.
 See the source code for more info.
+- storage: LightKitEditorStorageInterface=null, a LightKitEditorStorageInterface storage to use.
+         If not defined, a default storage will be used based on the given type.
+         If defined, this overrides the type option.